Sweet and tangy, tamarind is one of the widely used spice-condiments found in every South-Asian kitchen!

 Photo courtesy: Rc

 Delicately sweet and sour, tamarind is one of the most sought-after ingredients in Indian, Middle Eastern and South-East Asian cooking.
-In some Indian households, its pods are cut open and fresh pulp is used as and when required.
-After loosening pulp by pounding it with “wooden stick” kept at home especially for the same purpose, its seeds are then manually removed.
-One may also use paring knife to separate seeds.
+In some Indian households, its pods are cut open, and fresh pulp is used as and when required.
+Tamarind beans are struck with “wooden stick” (kept at home especially for the same purpose), and seeds are then manually removed.
+One may also use a paring knife to separate seeds from pulp.

 Here are some serving tips:

 Tamarind is a common ingredient all over India and South-East Asia in curries, “rasam,” chutneys, as well as in vegetable and lentil recipes.

 The pulp is also favored in “hot and sour” soups as well in marinades.

 The juice made of tamarind pulp with the addition of dates, sugar, honey, cardamom, cloves, and coriander seeds are a refreshing drink marketed in different parts of the world.